qusers/qgui/README.md

 to the **Q** users manual.

-After making sure that you've set-up the option most appropiate for your simulation you can click on Write, and, if no error messages pop-up you can continue to click on Run and wait for approximately 10 minutes running the non-parallel version of **qdyn5** on a 3.3GHz intel core i7 processor with 16Gb of RAM.
+After making sure that you've set-up the option most appropiate for your simulation you can click on Run, and, if no error messages pop-up, wait for approximately 10 minutes running the non-parallel version of **qdyn5** on a 3.3GHz intel core i7 processor with 16Gb of RAM.
+Alternatively, you can press Write to write the files to disk, and submit them from command line.

 The analysis tools in **Qgui** are quite powerful and customizable as they rely on the matplotlib and numpy python libraries.
 Usage examples of the